 Residents are encouraged to become actively involved in organized radiology, by becoming resident members of and attending the meetings of the American Society of Radiation Oncology, as well as the American College of Radiology (ACR) and the Radiological Society of North America (RSNA).
 Also, the New England Roentgen Ray Society (NERRS) holds monthly conferences at the Harvard Conference Center in Boston.

-The New Hampshire Radiological Society funds two residents each year to attend the annual ACR Annual Meeting and Chapter Leaders' Conference in Washington, D.C.
-Dartmouth-Hitchcock radiology residents represent the State at this meeting.
+The New Hampshire Radiological Society funds 2 residents each year to attend the annual ACR Annual Meeting and Chapter Leaders' Conference in Washington, D.C.
+Dartmouth Hitchcock Medical Center radiology residents represent the State at this meeting.

-The incoming Chief Resident is funded to attend the American College of Radiology’s Annual Meeting and Chapter Leadership Conference in the May heralding the beginning of his or her Chief year.
+The incoming Chief Resident is funded to attend the ACR's Annual Meeting and Chapter Leadership Conference in the May heralding the beginning of his or her Chief year.
 This is an excellent opportunity for residents to discuss matters of mutual interest and engage in presentations and other interactions with peers, teachers, and mentors.